This is the BrewDog UK Share Trading website of Neil Fletcher, known as ‘Share Trader’ on the BrewDog Investors Forum.

-We would always recommend to investors that they hold on to their shares for as long as possible, and only sell if they absolutely have to, and are fully aware of their responsibilites.
+We would always recommend to investors that they hold on to their shares for as long as possible, and are fully aware of their responsibilities.

 We believe that your shares are worth more than the price at which we can buy them from you.

-The information you provide will be treated in the strictest confidence, and we respectfully request that any information we supply to you is treated likewise.
+Any information you provide to us will be treated in the strictest confidence, and we respectfully request that any information we supply to you is treated likewise.

 No data is stored on this website.
-We will never pass your details to anyone else, other than to the bodies who require it to complete any sale to us you may make.
+We will never pass your details to anyone else, other than to the bodies who require it to complete any share trade between us.